Floppie209/Amiga2000-remake/README.md

 Changed a typo in the value of C305 from 0.01uf to 0.1uf as thats the value in the schematic.
 C909 is not populated on the original board so it schould be empty Also changed the order list and sprint file accordingly.

+Update 26-2-2021
+Added a binsign to the silkscreen